JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 To learn how to download and install it, see the [Working with command-line compiler](/docs/tutorials/command-line.html) tutorial.

-## description
+## Description
 `kotlinc` compiles the given Kotlin source files into Java class files.
-Additionally, it can be used for executing Kotlin script files.
+It also can be used for executing Kotlin script files.

 ## Usage